pallavigkwd/CaloriePredictions/README.md

-## Introduction and Prediction Problem
+## Framing the Problem
 #### Introduction
-Before beginning identifying our prediction problem, we first replicated the data cleaning process that we performed in Project 3 to create one dataframe that contains information about recipes and their ratings.
+Before beginning identifying our prediction problem, we first replicated the data cleaning process that we performed in Project 3 (https://vdubey0.github.io/RecipeAnalysis/) to create one dataframe that contains information about recipes and their ratings.
 Although we only extracted the `calories` from the `nutrition` column in Project 3, we extracted all nutritional values from the original `nutrition` column: `['calories', 'total fat (PDV)', 'sugar (PDV)', 'sodium (PDV)', 'protein (PDV)', 'saturated fat (PDV)', 'carbohydrates (PDV)']`.
 The `PDV` in the nutritional value columns stands for percentage daily value.

 Here are the first five rows of the resulting dataframe we worked with, we split the dataframe and added ellipses in the ingredients column for improved readibility:
 <br><br>

 | name                                  |     id |   minutes |   n_steps | ingredients                                                                                                                            |   n_ingredients |   average_rating |